 Benefits of F-NFTs

 In contrast to more expensive NFTs, fractional NFTs may readily overcome liquidity concerns.
-If you possess a pricey product and intend to sell it, you might have to wait for ages.
-The problem is easy to understand: not every potential buyer has the necessary funds.
+However, if you possess a pricey product and intend to sell it, you might have to wait for ages.
+The problem is easy to understand: only some potential buyers have the necessary funds.

 Investors with tight budgets may find that fractionalized tokens open new doors.
 This technology allows them to buy more valuable assets with less risk.